-- 1. (4 points) It uses the 3D robot from your project #2.
-You can edit the pose the the robot, save and load the pose you edited. - 2.
-(16 points) It can create an animation clip, save and load your authored animation clips into animation files.
+- 4. (12 points) It can create an animation clip, save and load your authored animation clips into animation files.
 (You should generate at least one animation file for project submission.)
-In the file, you need to store all the information you need to re-create the animation clip, which are

-- the key poses (keyframes).
-Each animation clip should be stored into only one file. - 3.
+In the file, you need to store all the information you need to re-create the animation clip, which are the key poses (keyframes).
+Each animation clip should be stored into only one file. - 5.
 (2 points) It can specify the frame-rate (motion speed) of your animation clip.
-E.g. 30 frame per second. - 4.
-(12 points) It can specify/set key poses (keyframes) for the editing animation clip by pressing spacebar of your keyboard.
+E.g. 30 frame per second. - 6.
+(10 points) It can specify/set key poses (keyframes) for the editing animation clip by pressing spacebar of your keyboard.
 Each key pose includes the pose of the robot and its position in the time line (which frame number).
 For example, key pose #4 is located at frame #23, and pose #6 is located at frame #60.
 The length (how many frames) of the editing animation clip is the frame number between the time frame (should always be frame #1) of your first key pose and the time frame of your last key pose.
-For example, if the last key pose is located at frame 125, the length of the animation clip is 125. - 5.
-(7 points) It can edit and delete the previously set key pose.
+For example, if the last key pose is located at frame 125, the length of the animation clip is 125. - 7.
+(5 points) It can edit and delete the previously set key pose.
 When using the playback function (described below) you come back to a frame with previously set key pose, you can edit this pose again.
 And you can also delete this key pose for this frame by pressing key "d".